rdpeng/ExData_Plotting1/README.md

-## Modified by:
+## Modified by: Daniel Rosquete
-Daniel Rosquete, the included files are: resume.csv -> The resumed data readData.R -> The script that makes all the cleaning job plot1.R    -> The script that makes the plot1.png, requires readData.R plot2.R    -> The script that makes the plot2.png, requires readData.R plot3.R    -> The script that makes the plot3.png, requires readData.R
+The included files are:
+* resume.csv -> The resumed data
+* readData.R -> The script that makes all the cleaning job
+* plot1.R    -> The script that makes the plot1.png, requires readData.R
+* plot2.R    -> The script that makes the plot2.png, requires readData.R
+* plot3.R    -> The script that makes the plot3.png, requires readData.R
-plot4.R    -> The script that makes the plot4.png, requires readData.R
+* plot4.R    -> The script that makes the plot4.png, requires readData.R
-plot1.png  -> The first plot asked, you can check it at the bottom of the readme plot2.png  -> The second plot asked, you can check it at the bottom of the readme plot3.png  -> The third plot asked, you can check it at the bottom of the readme plot4.png  -> The fourth plot asked, you can check it at the bottom of the readme
+* plot1.png  -> The first plot asked, you can check it at the bottom of the readme
+* plot2.png  -> The second plot asked, you can check it at the bottom of the readme
+* plot3.png  -> The third plot asked, you can check it at the bottom of the readme
+* plot4.png  -> The fourth plot asked, you can check it at the bottom of the readme

 ## Introduction